JackyLin97/academic-kickstart/content/en/post/tts-fundamentals/index.md

 ## 7. Conclusion

-Speech synthesis technology is undergoing a significant transformation from traditional TTS to multimodal voice systems.
-Through the integration of large language models, neural codecs, and advanced audio processing technologies, modern TTS systems can not only generate high-quality speech but also understand context, express emotions, and naturally adapt in dynamic conversations.
+Speech synthesis technology is undergoing a significant transformation from traditional TTS to multimodal voice models.
+Through the integration of large language models, neural codecs, and advanced audio processing technologies, modern TTS models can not only generate high-quality speech but also understand context, express emotions, and naturally adapt in dynamic conversations.
 Despite facing many challenges, with continuous technological advancement, we can expect more intelligent, natural, and personalized voice interaction experiences.